The Baobab Center & Orientation

 If there are specific questions or concerns, do not hesitate to contact any of the program leaders (any professor from the Lawrence French Department) or any of the returned students.

 In a welcoming and stable country like Senegal, the safety of the group is not often called into question.
 Regardless, a thorough workshop is provided to

 Petty theft and scams are abundant in certain parts of Dakar, particularly where tourists tend to flock, such as the Place d’Indépendance (a large, Western-style mall).
 One aspect of the discussion often includes an update of popular scams at the time: scammers tend to work in a two-person tactic, with one who distracts and another who goes into your pocket.
 These are not serious concerns, but the students are advised to take obvious caution with any valuables they might be carrying on them and wear clothes and bags with secure pockets, as they would in any other large, metropolitan area.

 5. A note on technology:

 Because The Baobab Center is a school for international students and travelers, it will provide a consistent Wi-Fi connection for each group attending.
 However, that may not be the case at every student’s homestay.
-More often than not, students will have little to no Wi-Fi at home.
+More and more host families have Wi-Fi at home, but The Baobab Center is the best resource for reliable Wi-Fi.
 With that in mind, it may be important to plan calls with family back home for your lunch break during the school day, or after classes have finished for the day.
 The Baobab Center is open 24/7, save for a few holidays, meaning students are also able to come in during the weekend to use Wi-Fi for communication and homework assignments.